 We receive hundreds of reports about suspected planning breaches each year.

-Following investigation, most activities reported to us are found not to require planning permission, to be very minor or trivial in nature, or be related to matters outside of planning legislation.
+Following an investigation, most activities reported to us are found not to require planning permission, to be very minor or trivial in nature, or be related to matters outside of planning legislation.

 Therefore, you should read the information on this page carefully before reporting a suspected breach of planning control.